UMN-GDC/MASH/docs/README.md

     GCTA GRM files: grm (.grm.id, .grm.bin, .grm.N.bin)
     eigenvector files: pcas (.eigenval, .eigenvec, .log)

 There are 5000 individuals and 10,000 SNPs.
-The first two columns of the phenotype and the covariate files have the family ID (FID) and individual ID (IID) of each individual.
+The first two columns of the phenotype and the covariate files have the FID and individual ID IID of each individual.
 The phenotype file has a single phenotype and the covariate file has a single covariate.
 With the binary files, the GRM files have been computed using GCTA.
 It is to be craefully noted that the order of the individuals in all the files (phenotype, covariate, GRM) have to be the same.
 The example dataset includes simulated phenotypes from the linked paper with a true heritability of 0.8.